colonelpopcorn/sandbox/cpp/README.md

 # Notes for the C++ Programming Language

-All my notes while I'm learning C can go here.
+All my notes while I'm learning C++ can go here.
 Any notes on specific technologies in the C++ Programming Language sphere can go into individual readme files in the folders for that technology.